-Now in its eighth year, the programme supports research-inspired innovation and cross-disciplinary collaboration in Wales.
+Now in its tenth year, the programme facilitates and promotes research-inspired innovation and cross-disciplinary collaboration in Wales.

 Funded by a consortium of Welsh universities, in partnership with the Higher Education Funding Council for Wales, there is a high demand for places on Welsh Crucible from researchers who are beginning to demonstrate excellence in their respective fields.